-- There is a small get-together with the students at the beginning of the school year. - Students participate in Christmas and end-of-year concerts. - The school hockey team participates in an annual Bantam hockey tournament in Dryden in February and the Northern Bands Tournament during March Break. - · Christmas and Thanksgiving dinners are organised for the staff. - There are potlucks at the school at school orientation and at the end of the school year. - The grade 7/8 teacher does fundraising for the end of year class trip (usually to Toronto).
+- There is a small get-together with the students at the beginning of the school year. - Students participate in Christmas and end-of-year concerts. - The school hockey team participates in an annual Bantam hockey tournament in Dryden in February and the Northern Bands Tournament during March Break. - Christmas and Thanksgiving dinners are organised for the staff.